KostasKoutrou/kostaskoutrou.github.io/_posts/2026-03-20-proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

 ```
 {% endraw %}

-It is straightforward, and assigned the security groups (created in the previous sections) to the VM.
+The playbook is straightforward, and assigns the security groups (created in the previous sections) to the VM.

 To run the playbook, as was the case with the playbook for proxmox itself, the envars described in the previous section need to be set firstly.
 To run the playbook, run: